salviati/symutils/README.md

 `dups(1)` finds duplicate files with the same name, using a locate database.
 Can remove the dups, or convert them to links pointing to a chosen "origin" file.

+# Installation
+You can install the tools using the go command.
+To install symfix for example, you can run

+`go get github.com/salviati/symutils/symfix`

 # Notes
 cmd/* needs revision in error/warning reporting.